-18. In addition to the bright-line start dates covered in Table | Tūtohi 1, s FD 1 modifies the bright-line start date for transfers of property in certain circumstances.
-This is one aspect of what is referred to as "rollover relief" from the bright-line test.
+- 19. In addition to the bright-line start dates covered in Table | Tūtohi 1, s FD 1 modifies the bright-line start date for disposals of property in certain circumstances.
+This is one aspect of what is referred to as "rollover relief" from the bright-line test. - 20.
+Rollover relief covers disposals between associated persons in certain circumstances.
+This applies if the transferor and transferee have been associated under any of ss YB 2 to YB 13 for at least 2 years at the date of transfer.

-3 As noted at [1], for typical land sales, this is the date you enter into an agreement to sell or dispose of the land.
+&lt;sup>2 As noted at [1], for typical land sales, this is the date you enter into an agreement to sell or dispose of the land.

-- Rollover relief covers transfers between associated persons in certain circumstances.
-This applies if the transferor and transferee have been associated under any of ss YB 2 to YB 13 for at least 2 years at the date of transfer. - 20.
-Two individuals are associated if, for example, they are married or in a civil union or de facto relationship, or are within two degrees of blood relationship.4 Other relevant types of association include a trustee and a beneficiary of the trust, or a person and a company for which the person has a voting or market interest of 25% or more.5 - 21.
+- 21. Two individuals are associated if, for example, they are married or in a civil union or de facto relationship, or are within two degrees of blood relationship.
+Other relevant types of association include a trustee and a beneficiary of the trust, or a person and a company for which the person has a voting or market interest of 25% or more. - 22.
 Rollover relief also applies to a transfer to a trustee of a trust if all beneficiaries are associated with the transferor and have been for at least 2 years.
 This ensures rollover relief can apply where land is settled on a new family trust.
 The requirement to have been associated with the transferor for at least 2 years does not apply to persons under 2 years of age or those who have become associated with the transferor due to marriage, civil union, de facto relationship, or adoption.
-In those situations, the person must have been associated with the transferor since birth, marriage, civil union, de facto relationships to s FD 1(1)(b)(i) in cl 48 of the Taxation (Annual Rates for 2024-25, Emergency Response, and Remedial Measures) Bill.
-We propose to not finalise this QWBA until after the bill is enacted.] - 22.
-If s FD 1 applies, one of the consequences is that the transferee's bright-line start date is whatever the transferor's bright-line start date was. - 23.
-For more information about rollover relief under s FD 1, see QB yy/yy: How do the bright-line rollover relief provisions apply to transfers of residential land between associated persons?
+In those situations, the person must have been associated with the transferor since birth, marriage, civil union, de facto relationship, or adoption (as applicable). - 23.
+If s FD 1 applies, one of the consequences is that the transferee's bright-line start date is whatever the transferor's bright-line start date was.
+However, the following transitional rules apply if the transferor acquired the land before 1 July 2024: - If the transferor acquired the land before 27 March 2021, the bright-line start date the transferee takes on is 27 March 2021. - If the transferor acquired the residential land before 1 July 2024 and on or after 27 March 2021, the transferor's bright-line acquisition date is the date that the transferee takes on as their bright-line start date.
+This means if the transferor received rollover relief under an earlier bright-line test, the benefit of any earlier rollover relief continues under the current bright-line test. - 24.
+For more information about rollover relief under s FD 1, see QB 25/15: How do the bright-line rollover relief provisions apply to transfers of residential land between associated persons?